SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step4b-Advanced-Event-Mesh-Configuration/README.md

     ![plot](./images/aem-32.png)

-    Make sure to follow step 9 to 13 carefully and Fill the remaining fields as shown in the screenshot below.
+    Make sure to follow steps 9 to 13 carefully and Fill the remaining fields as shown in the screenshot below.
 Then choose **Apply**.

     ![plot](./images/aem-consumer-config.png)

-    REST Consumer successfully created
+    REST Consumer was successfully created.

      ![plot](./images/aem-consumer-created.png)